-Programs of study are based on the Australian Curriculum (where available) or the appropriate Queensland Curriculum and Assessment Authority (QCAA) syllabus.
+St Mary’s College offers diverse and dynamic learning pathways to suit individuals.
+Programs of study are based on the Australian Curriculum or the appropriate Queensland Curriculum and Assessment Authority (QCAA) syllabus.
 The Religious Education Program is based on the Archdiocesan Religious Education Guidelines.

-The Year 7 curriculum is designed to facilitate a smooth transition into secondary school while introducing the students to a broad base of subjects.
-The curriculum includes Religious Education, English, Mathematics, Science, Humanities, and Health and Physical Education.
-Students also study in the Learning Areas of; The Arts (Visual Art, Drama, Dance and Music), Digital and Design Technology (Business, Home Economics and Digital Technologies) and Languages other than English (Spanish).
+The Year 7 and 8 curriculum facilitates a smooth transition into secondary school while introducing students to a broad base of subjects.
+The curriculum includes Religious Education, English, Mathematics, Science, Humanities and Social Sciences, Languages and Health and Physical Education.
+Students also study elective rotations in The Arts and Technologies.

-Year 8 & 9 students are given more opportunity to design their own course of study, by studying two electives each semester.
-The core subjects of Religious Education, English, Mathematics, Science, Humanities, and Health and Physical Education complete their course of study, maintaining a broad base.
+Programs in Years 9 and 10 promote a healthy transition into Senior Education.
+Students in the Transition Years are given more opportunity to design their own course of study, choosing three electives each semester.
+The core subjects of Religious Education, English, Mathematics, Science, Humanities and Social Sciences, and Health and Physical Education complete their course of study, maintaining a broad base.

 Senior Years Phase: Years 11 and 12